thatrobotguy/ABB_IRB_1600_Setup/README.md

 ## blahConfig.cmake missing

 This error happens when `catkin_make` cannot find the package.
-As an example, in case you are missing `ros_industrial_core`, just git clone this `ROS-I` repo (into your catkin workspace)[git clone https://github.com/ros-industrial/industrial_core.git].
+As an example, in case you are missing `ros_industrial_core`, just git clone this `ROS-I` repo (into your catkin workspace)[https://github.com/ros-industrial/industrial_core.git].

 ## ABB Specific Installation